edubart/nelua-lang/docs/pages/overview.md

 until a == 0
 ```

-Note that variables declarated inside repeat scope are visible on it's condition expression.
+Note that variables declared inside repeat scope are visible on it's condition expression.

 ### For